-Driving after Cancellation, Revocation, or No Insurance
+Driving after Cancellation, Revocation, or No Insurance in Minnesota

 There are a wide range of Minnesota traffic offenses.
 Unfortunately, the vast majority have been criminalized, meaning that you may be facing jail time, high fines and the loss of your driving privileges.
 These offenses include: Careless or Reckless Driving, Inattentive Driving, Driving after Cancellation, Driving after Revocation and No Insurance-No Proof of Insurance.
 Serious traffic crimes can even result in felony charges.